Back

 Sign Here

-We assume that you will need to comply by September 1.
+We assume that you will need to comply.
 But the law is problematic, and we are not taking this lying down.
 Please sign our petition asking Texas to delay and modify this regulation.
 And reshare our social media posts encouraging brands to join: Twitter/X, LinkedIn.

 Reach Out if You Want To Use Our Surety Bond Partnership